-The questionnaire for the regular school had two sets of questions. i.e. Multiple Choice and simple structured.
+The questionnaire for the regular school had two sets of questions.
+I.e. multiple choice as simple structured.
 The respondent is required to choose an answer from multiple-choice questions.

-The questionnaire for schools of the special needs in education had structured phrases which needed to be ticked against the sentence.
+The questionnaire for schools of the special needs in education had structured phrases which needed to be tricked against the sentence.

-3.7 Procedure of the study

-The researcher had an introduction letter from KIU office of the director to produce to the school authority to allow him permit the researcher to be out of the station and to show the authority of the school of research to allow you interact with the teachers.

-The Researchers took the questionnaires to schools to the target population.
-The Head teacher introduced her to two teachers in lower classes and three teachers in upper classes.
-The respondent filled the questionnaires and the researchers went back with them.

-The questionnaires were clearly stated and simple to answer.
-The researcher gave out fifty (50) questionnaires but only forty-five (45) were returned.
+3.7 Procedure of the study the researcher had an introduction letter from KIU office of the director to produce to the school authority to allow him permit the researcher to be out of the station and show the school authority of the school of research to allow you interact with the teachers.
+The researchers took the questionnaires and the Head teacher introduced him to two teachers in lower classes and three teachers in upper classes.
+The respondent filed the questionnaires were clearly stated and simple to answer.
+The researchers gave out fifty questionnaires but only forty five were returned.
 A few teachers who did not want to answer the questions misplaced five of the questionnaires.